Symmetries of order four on K3 surfaces: The case

 A geometric construction of this family of K3 surfaces can be given as follows.
 Let $Y$ be the Hirzebruch surface $\mathbb F_4$ and $e,f\in \Pic(Y)$ be the classes of the $(-4)$-curve and of a fiber respectively.
 Observe that a section of $-2K_Y=4e+12f$ is the disjoint union of the $(-4)$-curve $E$ and a curve $C$ with class $3e+12f$ ($e$ is in the base locus of $4e+12f$).
 The generic such $C$ is smooth and the double cover $p:X\map Y$ branched along $C\cup E$ is a K3 surface.
 We denote by $\tilde C$ and $\tilde E$ the pull-backs of $C$ and $E$ by $p$, observe that $g(\tilde C)=10$ and $g(\tilde E)=0$.
 We will consider the affine coordinates $t=u_1/u_2$ and $x=v_1/v_2$, where $u_1, u_2$ give a basis of $H^0(Y,f)$ and $v_1\in H^0(Y,e+4f)$, $v_2\in H^0(Y,e)$ are non-zero sections.
-Let $\iota\in {\rm Aut}(Y)$ be the involution on $Y$ given by $(t, x)\mapsto (-t,-x)$ and let $f=0$ be the equation of $\tilde C$ in local coordinates.
-If $f(-t,-x)=-f(t,x)$, then $f(t,x)=x^3+a(t)x+b(t)$ where $a$ is an even, degree $8$ and $b$ is an odd, degree $11$ polynomial in $t$.
+Let $\iota\in {\rm Aut}(Y)$ be the involution on $Y$ given by $(t, x)\mapsto (-t,-x)$ and let $\varphi=0$ be the equation of $\tilde C$ in local coordinates.
+If $\varphi(-t,-x)=-\varphi(t,x)$, then $\varphi(t,x)=x^3+a(t)x+b(t)$ where $a$ is an even, degree $8$ and $b$ is an odd, degree $11$ polynomial in $t$.
 In this case $\iota$ lifts to an order $4$ automorphism $\sigma$ on $X$, in local coordinates:

-The ruling of $Y$ induces a jacobian elliptic fibration on $X$ having $\tilde C$ as a trisection and $\tilde E$ as a section, such that its Weierstrass equation and the action of $\sigma$ on it are clearly the same as the ones given for the fibration $\pi$ at the beginning of this example. \end{example}
+The ruling of $Y$ induces a jacobian elliptic fibration on $X$ having $\tilde C$ as a trisection and $\tilde E$ as a section.
+The Weierstrass equation of such fibration and the action of $\sigma$ on it are clearly the same as the ones given for $\pi$ at the beginning of this example. \end{example}

-\begin{example} Consider the involution $\iota: ((x_0,y_0), (x_1,y_1))\mapsto ((x_0,-x_1), (y_0,-y_1))$ of $\IP^1\times \IP^1$ and let $f$ be a bihomogeneous polynomial of degree $(4,4)$ such that $\iota(f)=-f$.
+\begin{example} Consider the involution $\iota: ((x_0,y_0), (x_1,y_1))\mapsto ((x_0,-y_0), (x_1,-y_1))$ of $\IP^1\times \IP^1$ and let $f$ be a bihomogeneous polynomial of degree $(4,4)$ such that $\iota(f)=-f$.
 If $C=\{f=0\}$ is a smooth curve, then the double cover of $\IP^1\times \IP^1$ branched along $C$ is a K3 surface and carries the order four automorphism: